jagz97/Cmpe131-Team-6/meetings.md

 - Hector and Jagjit will finish the gantt chart, README.md, and mkdocs Summarize group progress:
 - 10 use cases are finished

+### 2022-05-16 at 17:40
+Who attended
+-Jagjit, Hector, Nicholas
+Team Updates:
+- Jagjit finished stripes api implementation, checkout, splash page, bootstrap, view items from all sellers, mailgun api
+- Hector finished adding bootstrap to login, sign up, user profile, delete account, and product page + reviews
+- Nicholas worked on biding items use case.
+Summarize group progress:
+- 14 use cases are finished
+- Bootstraps is added on every page of the website